 If the value of a property is less than the outstanding mortgage then there is 'negative equity'.

 NHBC (National House Building Council) scheme

-A building guarantee available on some new homes.
-Any defects occurring within a specified time cab be remedied.
+A building guarantee is available on some new homes.
+Any defects occurring within a specified time can be remedied.

 A sum of money that a potential buyer offers for a property.

 Open market value

 The realistic value of a property if it was available for sale.

 Peppercorn ground rent